Heckie75/kodi-addon-sane-scanner/README.md

 # kodi-addon-sane-scanner
-A scan addon for Kodi
+A scan tool for Kodi